Muzeef42/Muzeef42/README.md

 ## About Me

-Hi, I’m Muzeef42 — a passionate programmer with a focus on Java, Python, and C.
-I have knowledge in data structures and algorithms, and some experience with HTML and CSS.
+Hi, I’m Muzeef42 — a passionate programmer with a focus on Java, Python, and MERN I have knowledge in data structures and algorithms, and some experience with HTML and CSS.
 I’m also eager to learn the MERN stack to build full-stack web applications.